 Plaintiffs also may claim a damaged reputation, loss of future earning potential, attorney fees, court fees.
 Actual damages will vary from case to case and depending on your jurisdiction.

 Defending against bogus criminal charges can be a traumatic experience for anyone, particularly if those charges were filed with malice.
 Being sued in a similarly malicious manner can also take its toll on one's emotional well-being.
-If you believe you were criminally charged or sued for reasons other than the quest for justice, speak with a personal injury attorney today for your free claim review.
+If you believe you were criminally charged or sued for reasons other than the quest for justice, speak with a personal injury attorney today.

 Contact a qualified personal injury attorney to make sure your rights are protected.